 Eagle County Regional Airport, just beyond Vail, is about 1 hour, 20 minutes and has direct flights from some major cities.

 There are several different shuttle service options from Denver Airport with most operating on hourly schedules until late hours.
 Most also have private transfer options.
-The most well known is Colorado Mountain Express, which costs $64pp one way (kids aged under 12 are half price) for door-to-door service.
+Scout can include a transfer as part of your Breckenridge Ski Package.

 Breckenridge is easy to get around.
 Many of the hotels have shuttle services and the town is well serviced by a free bus service breckfreeride and there are several routes, which means a stop is never far away.
 A lot of hotels and condos are within walking distance to the town, which itself is easy to walk around.
 In fact, it’s so easy to get around that if you’re planning on skiing Breckenridge for your entire stay, you won’t need to rent a car.